dboland/minc-devel/BUILD.md

 	make system

-You now have a working OpenBSD system, but we are still using the MSYS commands.
+You now have a working system, but we are still using the MSYS commands.
 To make sure we are using our brand new OpenBSD binaries, you will need to mount the */opt/minc* directory.
 This is done by running the **mount** script: